The Women’s Foundation of Greater Saint Louis supports nonprofits that address the needs of women and girls.

 For-profit institutions or government organizations.

 The WFSTL has two funding cycles per year.
-Please check back in June for details on the Fall 2019 funding cycle.
+Please check back for details on the Fall 2019 funding cycle.

 Please note: If your organization previously has been awarded a WFSTL grant, and you did not submit your final report, your organization may not apply for another grant from WFSTL until one year after the due date of the delinquent final report.